nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 </div>

 #### **2.2.3 Types of User Input**
-In this section, you will learn about the commonly used User Inputs as well as the prefixes that precede them.
+In this section, you will learn about the commonly used User Inputs as well as their accompanying prefixes.
 These will be helpful when you are trying to specify the fields for certain commands.
 <br><br>
 ##### `NAME`
 The name of the customer who has placed the order.<br>